 Becoming a Signal Mirror

-Signal mirrors are used to reflect light to be seen by others – whether they are on land, in the air, or on a body of water.
+Signal mirrors reflect light to be seen by others – whether on land, in the air, or on a body of water.
 The light reflected from signal mirrors can often be seen for miles, which is extremely useful in survival and rescue situations.
 Parts of your phone can easily be made into a signal mirror.

 Making a Signal Mirror